Millennials and Gen Z Want Affordable Child Care: Findings from Next100 and GenForward – Next100

 See more

-Cathy J. Cohen is a professor at the University of Chicago and founder and director of the GenForward Research Project.
-She is the David and Mary Winton Green Professor of Political Science and former Chair of the Department of Political Science at the University of Chicago.
+Cathy J. Cohen is the D. Gale Johnson Distinguished Service Professor at the University of Chicago and founder and director of the GenForward Research Project.
+She is the inaugural chair of the Department of Race, Diaspora, and Indigeneity and former chair of the Department of Political Science at the University of Chicago.

 See more